 How to bath a rabbit

 If your vet recommends that for health reasons you need to bath your rabbit, then get someone else to help you so one person can keep a firm hold of the rabbit whilst the other person does the bathing.
-Make sure that you have a non-slip rubber mat or towel on the bottom of the bath/sink or bowl you are using as a bath.
+Make sure that you have a non-slip rubber mat or towel on the bottom of the bath, sink or bowl you are using as a bath.
 This helps the rabbit to grip so they are less likely to panic and thrash/scrabble around.
 Use warm water and constantly check to ensure it isn’t getting hotter or colder.
-Showers can sometimes be noisy and too powerful, so using a jug of water instead is often preferable.
-Start at the rabbits rump and work your way forward, wetting the hair to the skin.
+Showers can sometimes be noisy and too powerful, so using a jug of water instead is generally preferable.
+Start at the rabbit’s rump and work your way forward, wetting the fur to the skin.
 Do not wet their head unless told to do so by your vet, and ensure you do not get water or shampoo in their eyes or ears.
-If you are using shampoo lather it in and rinse off thoroughly.
+If you are using shampoo, lather it in and rinse off thoroughly.

 Drying your rabbit

-When wet, rabbit hair clumps together, making drying it a thorough and lengthy job.
+When wet, rabbit fur clumps together, making drying it a thorough and lengthy job.
 Rabbits who live outside will need to stay in at least overnight, and longer if it is cold outside to ensure they are totally dry and don’t go back outside when still damp.
 Therefore unless absolutely necessary it is not advised to bath an outdoor rabbit in the winter months.
-You can towel dry the rabbit, gently rubbing the hair to remove as much of the excess water as possible.
+You can towel dry the rabbit, gently rubbing the fur to remove as much of the excess water as possible.
 Be very careful as rabbit skin tears very easily.
 Use a hair dryer on a warm, but not hot and on a gentle setting to carefully dry the rabbit.
-Extreme care must be taken to prevent burning the rabbit, so a constant check on the temperature of the heat from the dryer should be undertaken by keeping your hand also under it.
+Extreme care must be taken to prevent burning the rabbit, so a constant check on the dryer’s temperature should be undertaken by keeping your hand also under it.